 Many global supply chain management teams are trying to become more sustainable these days.
-When we say , we look to the Sustainable Supply Chain Foundation
+When we say sustainable, we look to the Sustainable Supply Chain Foundation for a definition.

 Sustainable supply chain management involves integrating environmentally and financially viable practices into the complete supply chain lifecycle, from product design and development, to material selection, (including raw material extraction or agricultural production), manufacturing, packaging, transportation, warehousing, distribution, consumption, return and disposal.

 We can get even more understanding of what sustainability translates to mean by looking at the word’s synonyms:

 As you can imagine when hearing these words, supply chain management sustainability has become more and more desirable.
 Let’s cover the benefits along with some challenges of converting to a sustainable system, with the help of some global experts who give insightful, real-world examples.

 Benefits of Using Sustainable Practices in the Supply Chain

 Looking again to the SCF for an explanation of why sustainable practices are beneficial, they state: